r3hab-media/pdf-scraper/README.md

    - Specify a name for your ZIP file.
    - Click **Scrape** to begin.

-4. **Download**: Once processing is complete, the ZIP file will be automatically offered for download.
+4. **Download**: When finished, a ZIP with all matched files will be offered for download.

 ## Example

-Here’s how you can use **ScrapeStack**:

 1. Start the server and visit [http://localhost:3000](http://localhost:3000)
 2. Enter a target page (e.g. `https://example.com/media`)
 3. Select `MP4` or `PDF`
 4. Name your ZIP file (e.g. `downloads`)
 5. Click **Scrape**
-6. ScrapeStack will collect and zip all matching files, and prompt you to download
+6. ScrapeStack collects and zips all matching files, then prompts you to download

-> If no matching files are found, ScrapeStack will display a message and skip the ZIP creation.
+> If no matching files are found, ScrapeStack displays a message and skips ZIP creation.

 ## Troubleshooting

-- **No files found?** Double-check your selected file type matches what’s on the page.
+- **No files found?** Ensure the selected file type matches what’s on the page.
-- **Empty ZIP file?** ScrapeStack prevents this by skipping ZIP creation if nothing is found.
+- **Empty ZIP file?** The app prevents this by skipping ZIP creation when nothing matches.
-- **Server errors?** Check your terminal/console for logs.
+- **Errors?** Check the terminal for logs.

 ## Contributing